tw-wuqian/infra-as-code-lab-exercise/Session_3_Terraform_State/README.md

 1. Create a backend_support folder at the root of your solution, this will store the code for the resources necessary for remote state management.

-2. In this folder create s3.tf and add in the following resources:
+2. In this folder create `s3.tf` and add in the following resources:
-    - 1 x [S3 Bucket](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket), provide a suitable name for the Terraform resource and name the S3 bucket "${var.prefix}-tfstate", also add a force_destroy attribute which has a value of true to your bucket (you wouldn't normally wish to do this for your tfstate but as we are running Terraform destroy regularly because this is a temporary solution it makes sense).
+    - 1 x [S3 Bucket](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket), provide a suitable name for the Terraform resource and name the S3 bucket `${var.prefix}-tfstate`, also add a force_destroy attribute which has a value of true to your bucket (you wouldn't normally wish to do this for your tfstate but as we are running Terraform destroy regularly because this is a temporary solution it makes sense).
     - You need to also add three other related S3 resources (find these resources in the online Terraform Registry and then add them into your code) that will enable you to do the following:
         - Enable bucket versioning for the S3 bucket
         - Ensure that the S3 bucket is using encryption algorithm AES256
         - Ensure that all public access is blocked

-3. Copy dynamodb.tf from this directory across to your backend_support folder.
+3. Copy `dynamodb.tf` from this directory across to your backend_support folder.

-4. Copy your providers.tf form the root of your solution into this directory.
+4. Copy your `providers.tf` form the root of your solution into this directory.

-5. You will also need to create variables.tf in this directory and add variables for prefix and region with default values that make common sense.
+5. You will also need to create `variables.tf` in this directory and add variables for prefix and region with default values that make common sense.

 6. Follow the prerequisites to authenticate to AWS via the command line, see root level [README](../README.md).